rgalanakis/robgforpps/_pages/may-2025-bond.md

 Note that these amounts are from various PPS Board Meeting presentations, and may not be the final amounts, but are roughly correct.

-### Cirriculum ($56m)
+### Curriculum ($56m)

 Why are we funding non-capital projects from a capital bond?

 Because we can, and don't have another source.
-This is (from what I'm told) a one-time expense to get us up-to-date on cirriculum needs.
+This is (from what I'm told) a one-time expense to get us up-to-date on curriculum needs.
-PPS had no standardized cirriculum for years, but we've fixed that, and this finishes that off and provides ongoing support.
+PPS had no standardized curriculum for years, but we've fixed that, and this finishes that off and provides ongoing support.

-Future cirriculum updates need to be included in normal operations budget.
+Future curriculum updates need to be included in normal operations budget.
 Financing them through the bond means we're paying interest.

 ### Technology Updates ($176m)

 Even though the bond covers 32 years, this spending only covers 8.
-As with cirriculum spending, we need to get this out of capital spending and back into the normal budget.
+As with curriculum spending, we need to get this out of capital spending and back into the normal budget.

 However, given the historic cuts we're going to have to make, the question is: should we cut more teachers